-Barbie writes female-driven TV and feature stories that examine the complex, often hilarious realities of millennial life – focusing on friendships, family, and love.
-While comedy remains Barbie’s passion, attending UCLA's program has allowed her to explore other creative avenues; writing hour-long dramas and a nostalgic jukebox musical for the stage.
+Barbie is a recent graduate of the UCLA Theater, Film & Television School, with a Master's in Screenwriting.
+She writes female-driven TV and feature stories that often examine the complex and hilarious realities of millennial life – focusing on friendship, family, nostalgia and love.
+She combines her unique experiences and self-deprecating humor to create grounded stories that make people laugh.
+While comedy remains Barbie’s passion, UCLA's program allowed her to explore other creative avenues; writing hour-long drama pilots and a jukebox musical for the stage.

 (Hour-Long Pilot)